Eric Proctor

 Eric Proctor (born August 6, 1982) is an American politician who served in the Oklahoma House of Representatives from the 77th district from 2006 to 2018.
 Proctor, at the age of 24 defeated a ten-year Republican incumbent and was re-elected to five additional terms without opposition.
+Proctor has worked for the First Bank of Oklahoma and was promoted to Executive Vice President, Director of Colorado Division in June 2023.